Felspar/memory/README.md

 A simple type that abstracts the storage requirements for a type where the user tracks whether the storage is in use or not.

+## `small_ring`

+A small ring buffer that spills from the back when items are added to the front when full.
+Storage is embedded within the data structure using a compile time size.

 ## `small_vector`

 A `std::vector` like type that has a single compile time specified capacity.